alidcastano/alidcastano.com/content/essays/2020-05-20-Abstraction.md

 This sort of mindless concretion, nonetheless, is prevalent, and it's one I've been particularly vulnerable to.
 Especially in pseudo functional languages like Javascript.
 To an untrained eye, `allUsers()` reads nicer than `map(user)`.
 To use an abstraction without a concretion, you have to truly value reusability over declarativeness.

-Prior to writing this, I hadn't realized that coding involved some trade-off between the two.
-Abstractions or concretions; reusability or declarativeness.
+I didn't realize until now that coding involves some trade-off between the two--abstractions or concretions; reusability or declarativeness.
 That implicit choice, it seems, is why good abstractions are hard to preserve and fully use.
 There's this knee-jerk reaction to seeing a string of SQL dangling in your codebase, that you have to manually override before you mindlessly reach for some military grade ORM.
-Upfront are the concretions some library has made easy, hidden, are the abstractions it obscured.
+When a library's code is focused on concretions, upfront are all the specific features it has made made easy, hidden, are the abstractions it obscured.

+The word 'trade-off', though, doesn't seem to capture the essence of this choice.
+Concretions, for example, are a natural choice when you can't yet spot the proper abstraction.
+You're not giving up one to get the other, you're *giving* into one to get to the other.
+Concretions and abstractions are the yin and yang of coding.
+In the beginning you make concretions to get away from implementation details; at the end you make abstractions to get away from concretions; until the abstractions themselves feel like implementation details and the process repeats, with concretions, once again, until we find better abstractions.